jimholmes/Abstracts/Abstracts.md

 * Handling authentication

 In passing we'll also discuss Page Objects and other crucial aspects of a well-designed, high-value, maintainable automated test suite.

+Examples in C#, but the concepts apply to all stacks.

 **Audience:** Intermediate